AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/user-and-license-management.md

 * Every time an event is created, it will count as "consumed" from its respective license (unless it's a Shared Room License).
 Preference will be given to "Shared Event License" if there are both "Shared Event License" and "Shared Room License" of the same capacity.
 If the event has not been delivered and if the Event Program is deleted before the scheduled time, the event count is replenished by subtracting an event from Events Consumed.

-* Once a license has been exhausted, its tile remains on the Interactive Webinars screen in the Admin with the Total Events and Events Consumed having the same value.
+* Once a license has been exhausted, its tile remains on the Interactive Webinars screen in the Admin section with "Total Events" and "Events Consumed" having the same value.
 Only when the license expires will it be removed from the screen.